LEAP Tech Event

 LEAP is an annual tech event that was founded in 2022 by the Ministry of Communication and Information Technology (Saudi Arabia) (MCIT), the Saudi Federation for Cybersecurity, Programming and Drones (SAFCSP) and Tahaluf, an Informa company.
-The event was hosted in Riyadh, Saudi Arabia.
+The event is hosted in Riyadh, Saudi Arabia.

-The conference’s topics include Fintech, Edutech, Smart Cities, Health technology, Fourth Industrial Revolution (4IR), Creative Economy, Future Energy, Gaming, Space, Retail and Artificial Intelligence (AI).
+The conference's topics include Fintech, Edutech, Smart Cities, Health technology, Creative Economy, Future Energy, Gaming, Space, Sports Tech, Retail and Artificial Intelligence (AI).

 DeepFest, the region's AI event is co-located with LEAP as it's LEAP's dedicated AI stream.
-DeepFest is powered by Saudi Authority for Data and Artificial Intelligence (SDAIA) and organized by Tahaluf.
+DeepFest is powered by Saudi Authority for Data and Artificial Intelligence (SDAIA) and organised by Tahaluf.

 History

-LEAP was founded by Informa Tech, SAFCSP and MCIT, and the first event was held in Riyadh, Saudi Arabia, on 1–3 February 2022.
-The event noticed over 100,000 visitors in the period of three days.
+LEAP was co-founded in 2022 through a collaboration between Mike Champion and Annabelle Mander of Tahaluf, the Saudi Federation for Cybersecurity, Programming and Drones (SAFCSP), and the Ministry of Communications and Information Technology (MCIT).
+The inaugural edition took place in Riyadh from 1–3 February 2022 and was described as one of the largest debut technology events to be held globally, attracting more than 100,000 attendees from the international tech community, including industry leaders, investors and hundreds of exhibitors.

-About 700 tech companies, 330 investors, and 500 CEOs and tech experts participated in LEAP 2022.
-The event tallied to over $6.4 billion worth of initiatives and programs.
+Over 700 tech companies, 330 investors, and 500 CEOs and tech experts participated in LEAP 2022.
+The event tallied to over $6.4 billion worth of initiatives and programmes.

-The event also conducted its "Rocket Fuel Start-up Competition" where altogether a million USD was awarded to promising start-ups.
-The event also hosted the world's largest Kaleidoscope with a length of 40-meter.
+The event also held the inaugural Rocket Fuel Pitch Competition, where a total of one million USD was awarded to promising start-ups.
+It also built the world's largest kaleidoscope, measuring 40 metres in length.

-LEAP 2023, the second edition of the annual tech event took place in Riyadh, Saudi Arabia from 6-9 February, 2023.
+LEAP 2023, the second edition of the annual tech event took place in Riyadh, Saudi Arabia from 6–9 February 2023.
 Over the four days, LEAP hosted more than 172,000 visitors, 900 exhibitors, 700 speakers who spoke on 11 stages from 50 countries, 500 start-ups, and 1026 investors with a combined AUM of 2 trillion.

-At LEAP 2023, six start-ups have won a share of a $1 million prize fund at Rocket Fuel, the start-up pitch competition.
-Some of the notable companies in attendance included Hiroshi Ishiguro, Magic Keys, bHaptics, and Mirror.
+At LEAP 2023, six start-ups won a share of a one-million-dollar prize fund through the Rocket Fuel Pitch Competition.
+Notable companies participating in the event included Hiroshi Ishiguro, Magic Keys, bHaptics and Mirror.

-LEAP 2024, the third edition of the annual tech event took place in Malham, Riyadh, Saudi Arabia from 4 to 7 March 2024.
+LEAP 2024, the third edition of the annual tech event took place in Malham, Riyadh, Saudi Arabia from 4–7 March 2024.
 Over the four days, LEAP hosted more than 215,000 visitors, 1,800 exhibitors, 1,100 speakers who spoke on 10 stages and 19 tracks, more than 600 start-ups, 1,600 investors with a combined AUM of $4.89 trillion, and between $11.9 billion and $13.4 billion announced as an investment.